AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance FAQ.md

 ## How do I change the logon password from within an instance?

-For information about how to change the logon password from within an instance, see [t10078.md\#](/intl.en-US/Instance/Manage instances/Change the logon password of an instance by connecting to the instance.md).
+For information about how to change the logon password from within an instance, see [Change the logon password of an instance by connecting to the instance](/intl.en-US/Instance/Manage instances/Change the logon password of an instance by connecting to the instance.md).

 ## Why am I unable to add sound or video cards to ECS instances?